John David Bradley (1920-2004)

 Notes

-Birth of John D Bradley, mother's maiden name Chalcraft, in FreeBMD in January-March 1921 in Fulham (1a 478).
+Birth of John D Bradley, mother's maiden name Chalcraft, in FreeBMD in January-March 1921 in Fulham (1A 478).

 Entry in Ancestry London, England, Electoral Registers, 1832-1965 for John D Bradley address 5/7 Belvedere Hostel, Grenville Place, Queensgate, Kensington in 1952.

-Marriage of John D Bradley and Diana M Syms in FreeBMD in April-June 1953 in Surrey N (5g 776).
+Marriage of John D Bradley and Diana M Syms in FreeBMD in April-June 1953 in Surrey N (5G 776).

-Entry in Ancestry UK, Outward Passenger Lists, 1890-1960 for John David Bradley aged 32 of 157 South Park Road, SW19, and an etomologist departed from London on 4 June 1953 for bound for the Solomon Isles on the Mooltan, P&O. Although it indicates he was not accompanied by his wife there is an entry for Diana Mary Syms (now Bradley) aged 21, of 48 Palewell Park, SW14 and a secretary.
+Entry in Ancestry UK, Outward Passenger Lists, 1890-1960 for John David Bradley aged 32 of 157 South Park Road, SW19, and an etomologist departed from London on 4 June 1953 bound for the Solomon Isles on the Mooltan, P&O. Although it indicates he was not accompanied by his wife there is an entry for Diana Mary Syms (now Bradley) aged 21, of 48 Palewell Park, SW14 and a secretary.
 I assume the reservation was made before his marriage, and the voyage took place afterwards.

 His son was registered in January-March 1963 in Ealing.